znsio/specmatic-documentation/documentation/contract_tests.md

 Note:
 1. The value of "repository" is the git repository in which the contracts are declared.
 It can be any git repo, not just github.
-2. The value of "test" is a list of contract paths, relative to the repository root, which should be run as contract tests.
+2. The value of "exposes" is a list of contract paths, relative to the repository root, which should be run as contract tests.
-3. You may declare multiple contracts in the "test" list.
+3. You may declare multiple contracts in the "exposes" list.
 4. "sources" holds a list.
 You may declare multiple sources if required.
 However we recommend using a single contract repository to be shared across your organisation, or ecosystem within the organisation (if your org is large).

 If you need to experiment with files on the local filesystem, here's how you can declare specifications locally, in the Specmatic configuration file: